watusi/jquery-mobile-iscrollview/README.md

 by this value.
 If the value is `null` or `undefined`, then the value of the `refreshDelay` option will be used.

-If present, the optional callback function will be called (with the supplied optional context parameter) upon completion of the refresh, which is asynchronous, since it waits for the DOM update to complete first.
-If you specify a callback function, then you MUST also specify a timeout.
+If present, the optional `beforeCallback` function will be called (with the supplied optional context parameter) just prior to refreshing iScroll.

-This permits the application to perform some action just before the iScroll `refresh()` function is called by the widget.
 This is useful if you have updated content inside the scroller, and need to refresh widgets inside the scroller (such as a listview) prior to iScroll refresh.

-While one might use an `iscroll_onbeforerefresh` event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.
+While this is similar to the `iscroll_onbeforerefresh`, the callback is specific to a particular call to `refresh()`.

+If present, the  optional `afterCallback` function will be called (with the supplied optional context parameter) just after refreshing iScroll.
+This is useful if you want to perform some action on the scroller after updating content.
+For example, this might be used to scroll to a particular position or element within the scroller after updating content.
+This is particularly useful when adding content to the *end* of the scroller, when you might like to scroll the new content into view.

-Calls made to `refresh()` while a cached page is not the active page are normally (depending on the value of the `deferNonActiveRefresh` option) deferred until the next `iscroll_onbeforepagerefresh` event.
+Calls made to `refresh()` for an iscrollview which is on a cached page that is not the active page are normally (depending on the value of the `deferNonActiveRefresh` option) deferred until the next `iscroll_onbeforepagerefresh` event for the page.
 This avoids unnecessary refreshes.
 Note that if the `refreshOnPageBeforeChange` option is true, then the scroller will *always* be refreshed on `iscroll_pagebeforefresh()`.

+The `context` parameter is passed to any callbacks that you provide.
+You might pass a reference to some object of yours, or you might pass a convenient reference to the iscrollview, so that the callback doesn't have to fish it out of the DOM with a selector and `jqmData()`.

+Each deferred call to `refresh()` overwrites the callback and context values from any previous deferred `refresh()` call for the same iscrollview.
+This means that you should not use refresh callbacks to modify content, because there is no guarantee that any particular callback will be called - only that the callbacks for the *last* deferred `refresh()` will be called.

+Deferred calls only occur when the scroller being refreshed is *not* the active page.
+You might do this if you are caching pages, and some data arrives that you want to update on a page that is not currently the active page.

+This is particularly useful in environments such as PhoneGap, Titanium, or Rhodes, where a controller is able to update pages asynchronously.

+Deferring `refresh()` calls avoids a cascade of unnecessary refreshes when the document is resized in a desktop environment, or when a mobile device's orientation is changed.
+The refreshes for those pages that are cached in the DOM but not the active page are deferred until the next time they become the active page, and then only a single refresh will be performed.

+As well, if content is updated while a page is not the active page, then deferring `refresh()` avoids unnecessary duplicate refreshes.
+If content were to be updated several times while the page is not active, only a single refresh will be performed.

+If you want to force a refresh to a scroller on a non-active page to be performed immediately, you can set the `noDefer` parameter to `true`.

+You can disable deferred refreshes completely by setting the `deferNonActiveRefresh` widget option to `false`.

 ####scrollTo(x, y, time, relative)

+Scroll to a particular `x`, `y` pixel position within the scroller.

+The `time` parameter is the time in milliseconds over which to perform a smooth scroll.
+If omitted, the scroll is immediate.

+The `relative` parameter is `true`, then the `x`, `y` position is relative to the current scroll position.

 ####scrollToElement(el, time)

+Scroll to a particular element within the scroller.
+The `el` parameter can be either a reference to a DOM node object (*not* a jQuery object) or a CSS3 selector. jQuery selector extensions cannot be used here.

+The `time` parameter is the time in milliseconds over which to perform a smooth scroll.
+If omitted, the scroll is immediate.

 ####scrollToPage(pageX, pageY, time)